Leap Over the Mistakes Children’s Book Authors Make and Hold Your First Published Book in Your Hands

 “When I retold Lady White Snake, I spent almost a full year researching: Chinese opera, Chinese mythology, the evolution of the story and the opera itself, the geography of the relevant places in China, Chinese festivals, even the medicinal powers of the legendary Ganoderma mushroom — all before I even started writing.”

-(Check out this short Charmed Studio video post how the research habits of author/illustrator Beatrix Potter helped her create her Peter Rabbit magic.)
+(Check out this short Charmed Studio video post about how the research habits of author/illustrator Beatrix Potter helped her create her Peter Rabbit magic.)

 However, not all books must be researched.